Find and fix writing mistakes instantly

 Add this to your linking verb definition and you are one step ahead of the game in knowing linking verbs.
 Answering what is a linking verb and continuing reading will help you further your understanding.

 What are linking verbs?
 Use these examples of linking verbs when someone asks what is a linking verb?
 You’ll be able to write up your own linking verb definition in no time and create personalized linking verb examples.
 Quick tip: Is your next academic paper due soon?
-Try out the grammar checker from Citation Machine Plus.
-In addition, Citation Machine Plus also comes with tools for creating citations in MLA format and more styles.
+Try out the paper checker from Citation Machine Plus.
+In addition, Citation Machine Plus also comes with tools for creating citations in MLA format and more citation styles.

 What is a Helping Verb?: The Auxiliary Form